 Friday Changeover: Our changeover day is on Friday but we are often happy to be flexible during the off peak periods.

-Railholiday in Hayle: We also have a holiday carriage in Hayle – please visit our website for details.
+Railholiday in Hayle: We also have a holiday carriage in Hayle which is also suited for larger groups – please visit our website for details.

 CORNWALL TOURISM AWARDS 2013/14 - SUSTAINABLE TOURISM AWARD - SILVER AWARD

 SOUTH WEST TOURISM AWARDS 2013/14 - SUSTAINABLE TOURISM AWARD - BRONZE AWARD

 CORNWALL TOURISM AWARDS 2013/14 - WILDLIFE FRIENDLY BUSINESS - BRONZE AWARD